 The economic and institutional characteristics of the insurance industry require specialized analysis.
 Product and geographic market definition are key to issues of competition in the insurance industry, and must take into account these characteristics.
 Some parts of the industry are regulated, and other parts have open competition.
 Overlapping state and federal regulations, complex rate structures, complicated accounting systems, the role of risk and uncertainty, and moral hazard complicate the analysis of insurance matters.

-EI has also worked on damages and liability issues related to contractual disputes about coverage under insurance policies.
+Secretariat Economists has also worked on damages and liability issues related to contractual disputes about coverage under insurance policies.

-EI economists have analyzed antitrust and competitive issues in the following areas:
+Secretariat Economists professionals have analyzed antitrust and competitive issues in the following areas:

 - Ordinary life insurance